ShiraazMoollatjie/listenyt/README.md

 * Configurable `youtube-dl` formats because currently it only downloads in `m4a`
 * Configurable `youtube-dl` sites because it supports not only youtube
 * Maybe publish completed downloads to the system notification bar
+* Maybe persisting the downloaded links so that you can cleanup or continue failed downloads
 * Multiple concurrent downloads.
 Currently it downloads sequentially.
 I wasn't sure whether spamming multiple `youtube-dl` instances was a good idea at the time.

 # Legal stuff